mgtools/guttree/README.md

 An overview of the pipeline is summarized in this figure:
 ![GitHub Logo](buildTree/tree_building_pipeline.png)

+For details about all the steps involved we refer the user [here](#buidling-phylogenetic-tree)

 ### Rooting the phylogenetic tree using an outgroup
 In order to root out phylogenetic tree properly and to have two branches coming from the root node, we need to define an outgroup and use it to root the tree.
 In our bacterial tree of life example we used a set of 7 Archaea genomes whose most specific common ancestor was used as the outgroup clade.
 To do this we created a script called ['rootTree_usingOutgroup.py'](buildTree/treeBuildingPipeline/rootTree_usingOutgroup.py).
 Note that this step requires manual intervention because we need the user to spceify the outgroup genomes based on genome data used.
 This script requires two arguments to run: